husky-misc/code-challenge/README.md

 - You should return a 415 Unsupported Media Type response code if the consumer attempt to use a different URL suffix or leave out the Content-Type header.

 - Your program should handle errors, including malformed input, appropriately and should be of a sufficient quality that it can run on a production Linux system.

-It may also include deployment instructions depending on wich technology you decide to use.
+- It may include deployment instructions depending on wich technology you decide to use.

 ### Endpoints and expected behavior